 SGEU provides a wide range of training for members.
 If you are an SGEU member in good standing, you can take courses offered by our union.
 If you are scheduled to take the course during your workday, we will provide you with union leave (reimbursed to the employer).
 If you are attending training on your scheduled day off, we will pay you a stipend for training hours.
 You will need to provide information about union leave requirements, number of hours, etc. when you register for training.
 For stipend, attendees will fill out expense claim forms provided at the end of the course.

-If you are attending training during your vacation, that must be approved ahead of time by the SGEU First Vice-President.
+If you are attending training during your vacation, that must be approved ahead of time by SGEU's First Vice-President.
 You will be able to attend the course after approval.

 If you are registered to attend training during scheduled work time, SGEU will give you union leave, which means your work pay will be reimbursed by the union to your employer.
 When you register, you should notify us of how many hours of union leave you require to attend the course.
 If you are attending training on your day off, you will get a stipend for the training time ($20 per hour).
 To claim a stipend, you will have to fill out the standard expense claim form at the end of the course.